csc302-distributed-suffering/parajuniper-project-2/documentation/A3/A3 Overview.md

 ### Instructions:

-1. Search for a specific patient by name using the tag search and observe how multiple results are returned.
+1. Search for a specific patient by name using the tag search and observe how a single or multiple results (with the same value for the attribute you searched by) are returned.

 ### Negotiated Verification Criteria:
 Please see: [Client Acceptance Criteria Documenation](#client-acceptance-criteria-documenation) for documentation on our conversation with the industry partner. <br/>